Pericles: First Peloponnesian War

 Pericles made his first military excursions during the First Peloponnesian War, which was caused in part by Athens's alliance with Megara and Argos and the subsequent reaction of Sparta.
 In 454 BC he attacked Sicyon and Acarnania.
-He then unsuccessfully tried to conquer Oeniadea on the Corinthian gulf, before returning to Athens.
+He then unsuccessfully tried to conquer Oeniadea on the Corinthian Gulf, before returning to Athens.
 In 451 BC, Cimon returned from exile and negotiated a five years' truce with Sparta after a proposal of Pericles, an event which indicates a shift in Pericles's political strategy.
 Pericles may have realized the importance of Cimon's contribution during the ongoing conflicts against the Peloponnesians and the Persians.
-Anthony J. Podlecki argues, however, that Pericles's alleged change of position was invented by ancient writers to support "a tendentious view of Pericles' shiftiness".
+Anthony Podlecki argues, however, that Pericles's alleged change of position was invented by ancient writers to support "a tendentious view of Pericles' shiftiness".

 Plutarch states that Cimon struck a power-sharing deal with his opponents, according to which Pericles would carry through the interior affairs and Cimon would be the leader of the Athenian army, campaigning abroad.
 If it were actually made, this bargain would constitute a concession on Pericles's part that he was not a great strategist.
 Kagan's view is that Cimon adapted himself to the new conditions and promoted a political marriage between Periclean liberals and Cimonian conservatives.

 In the mid-450s the Athenians launched an unsuccessful attempt to aid an Egyptian revolt against Persia, which led to a prolonged siege of a Persian fortress in the Nile Delta.
 The campaign culminated in disaster; the besieging force was defeated and destroyed.
 In 451–450 BC the Athenians sent troops to Cyprus.
 Cimon defeated the Persians in the Battle of Salamis-in-Cyprus, but died of disease in 449 BC.
 Pericles is said to have initiated both expeditions in Egypt and Cyprus, although some researchers, such as Karl Julius Beloch, argue that the dispatch of such a great fleet conforms with the spirit of Cimon's policy.

 Complicating the account of this period is the issue of the Peace of Callias, which allegedly ended hostilities between the Greeks and the Persians.
 The very existence of the treaty is hotly disputed, and its particulars and negotiation are ambiguous.
 Ernst Badian believes that a peace between Athens and Persia was first ratified in 463 BC (making the Athenian interventions in Egypt and Cyprus violations of the peace), and renegotiated at the conclusion of the campaign in Cyprus, taking force again by 449–448 BC.

 John Fine, in contrast, suggests that the first peace between Athens and Persia was concluded in 450–449 BC, due to Pericles's calculation that ongoing conflict with Persia was undermining Athens's ability to spread its influence in Greece and the Aegean.
 Kagan believes that Pericles used Callias, a brother-in-law of Cimon, as a symbol of unity and employed him several times to negotiate important agreements.